 I have prepared this review to help you understand how Chromebooks work and perform.
-I am also sharing my top 10 picks for the best Chromebooks ideal for both educators and students.
+I am also sharing my top 10 picks for the best Chromebook for teachers and students to invest in.

-Chrome OS focuses on the most important part of a computer which is your browser.
-Because the taskbar, file manager, app launcher, and so on, dwells within a Chrome tab, this allows for a super-fast startup and performance.
+Because the taskbar, file manager, app launcher, and so on, dwells within a Chrome tab; this allows for a super-fast startup and performance.
+Its newest models have risen from basic Chrome OS systems to today’s one of the best computers.

 Chrome OS specializes in Google’s services, like Gmail, YouTube, Maps, and Docs, but you can install web-based Chrome Apps from the Chrome Web Store.
 However, Chrome apps on macOS, Linux, and Windows are discontinued by Google as they are seen rarely used.
 The good news is Google is not closing its doors to incorporating Chrome Apps for Chromebooks in the year 2022.